replikativ/replikativ/README.md

 - Handle tag-table for messaging of records (transit?).
 Make all CRDT references records?
 - Implement OR-set for topiq to mix strong and weak consistency

 # Roadmap

+- Drop publication with missing values and unsubscribe form CRDT in fetch middleware, allows peers to opt-out to partial replication.
 - Passwordless authentication (and authorisation) based on email verification or password and inter-peer trust network as p2p middleware.
 - Implement usefeul CRDTs (LWW-register, counter, vector-clock, ...) from techreview and other papers and ship by default.
 - Improve error-handling and handle reconnections gracefully.
 - Safe atomic cross-CRDT updates.
 Partially propagate updates and allow them to be delayed and reassembled again to stay atomic?
+- Op as dedicated type for each CRDT?
+Allows nested ops instead of nested states (of CRDTs), problem is inline application of op
 - Make usage from JavaScript straightforward (including JSON values).
 Browser and nodejs.
 - Allow management of subscriptions of peers.
 - Limit inline value size, avoid pulling huge fetched values in memory.
 Distribute bandwidth between CRDTs.